 Affordable rentals are available in Pinellas and Brevard Counties in Florida

-HUD Section 8 vouchers are welcome on 60 units in Brevard County and 28 units in Pinellas.
-Units are mainly scattered-site, and many have been modified to accommodate physical disabilities.
+HUD Section 8 vouchers are welcome in housing units in Brevard and Pinellas Counties.
+Units are mainly scattered-site and many have been modified to accommodate physical disabilities.

 Hurricane Hardening Programs

 Pinellas County and the State of Florida are offering programs to be used for improvements to lessen storm damage in Pinellas.
 Most are grants range from $1,000 to $20,000.
 The programs may be combined or utilized separately.